 End of year giving statements for 2018: Were mailed earlier this month.
 If you did not receive yours, please call the office.

 The Nominating Committee is looking for vestry and convention delegate nominations:

-At the Annual Parish Meeting, we will be electing 3 new members of the Vestry, and three Delegates to the Diocesan Convention.
+At the Annual Parish Meeting this evening, we will be electing 3 new members of the Vestry, and three Delegates to the Diocesan Convention.